bgoonz/gists-revamp/_CURRENT/8c126e6f/article_(143).md

 A message may have following fields:

-- `data:` -- message body, a sequence of multiple `data` is interpreted as a single message, with `\n` between the parts.
+-   `data:` – message body, a sequence of multiple `data` is interpreted as a single message, with `\n` between the parts.
-- `id:` -- renews `lastEventId`, sent in `Last-Event-ID` on reconnect.
+-   `id:` – renews `lastEventId`, sent in `Last-Event-ID` on reconnect.
-- `retry:` -- recommends a retry delay for reconnections in ms. There's no way to set it from JavaScript.
+-   `retry:` – recommends a retry delay for reconnections in ms. There’s no way to set it from JavaScript.
-- `event:` -- event name, must precede `data:`.
+-   `event:` – event name, must precede `data:`.

 A message may include one or more fields in any order, but `id:` usually goes the last.